Welcome to ATSTAR!

 What is ATSTAR?

-ATSTAR is an online curriculum designed for teachers, administrators and parents to easily access learning modules and content about Assistive Technology (AT) and learn how to implement it in the classroom to help students with disabilities.
-ATSTAR is available all across the globe and is not focused on one type of disability but covers all kinds of disabilities whether there are mental, learning or physical based.
+ATSTAR is an online curriculum designed for teachers, administrators and parents to easily access learning modules and content about Assistive Technology (AT) and learn how to implement technology in the classroom to help students with disabilities.
+The classes are online, so ATSTAR is available all across the globe.
+It’s an on-going process and not a one-and-one because it is likely that users will revisit the program as the students’ needs evolved.
+ATSTAR is designed for everybody who wants to learn more about Assitive Technology and how to implement them in the classroom.
+The curriculum covers all kinds of disabilities whether there are mental, learning or physical based.

 How long does it take to complete the classes?

 It takes around 8 hours on average.
 There is no rush, people can go on their own pace and do it whenever they want.